Robot Taekwon V: Sequels

 In 2008, it was announced that the live action version of Robot Taekwon V will be released in late 2009, led by the director Won Shin-yun.
 However, the release of the film was delayed indefinitely without any details on the progress.
 The remaining possibility for the film was discussed again in 2017, claiming that director Na Hong-jin was offered to take a lead.
 Since then, there has been little update on the film, and it is most likely that these plans have permanently stalled.

+Overseas release

+Robot Taekwon V was released in the United States on VHS in a dubbed format under the name Voltar the Invincible (which is a somewhat split-up version of the original film).

+It was also released in many other countries such as in Italy as Space War and in Spain as Space Operation: Robot Heroes in the 1980s.
+The aforementioned two localizations also got the film's sequel Robot Taekwon V: Space Mission as they were all released as part of a package in an Italian anthology series titled I Magnifici Eroi (The Ten Magnificent Heroes) licensed through Korean company Yoo Production Seoul, showcasing a compilation of Korean superhero animated films from the 1970s inspired by popular Japanese media.

 Legacy

 Robot Taekwon V became an opportunity for the vitalization of local animation production that was recessed in early 1970s.
 Commercially, while adult films stagnated in making a profit, Robot Taekwon V established the new era where young audience was considered as the primary consumer in the film industry.
 The hit of the animated kids movie resulted in the popularity of kids content not only in the film but also in the TV and music industry.